 Students with excused absences will be allowed to make up all missed work.
-All missed work during an excused absence must be requested by the student or parent/guardian either during the absence or upon the student's return to school.
-All work assigned during a student's excused absence may be submitted without penalty upon the student's return at a time agreed to by the teacher and student but no less than the number of consecutive days absent.
+All missed work during an excused absence must be requested by the student or parent/guardian either during the absence or upon on the day the student's returns to school.
+All work assigned during a student's excused absence may be submitted without penalty upon the student's return at a time agreed to by the teacher and student but no less fewer than the number of consecutive days absent.